 Emerging Professional Practice presents a variety of professional nursing specialty areas.
 Students explore various practice specialties, including palliative care, genetics and genomics, and others.
 The course provides pathways to specialized nursing practice.
 All prior courses in the sequence for this program serve as prerequisites for this course.
+This course is eligible for an In Progress grade.
+Please see the Grading Scale Policy for more information.

-- Begin your course by discussing your course planning tool report with your instructor and creating your personalized course plan together. - The learner analyzes genetic and genomic influences and risks to plan patient education that recognizes individual attitudes and values. - The learner explains interprofessional interventions that alleviate suffering, improve quality of life, and empower patients and families who have received life-limiting diagnoses. - The learner creates a personal five-year professional development plan that includes professional certification or specialized education that facilitates lifelong learning.
+• Begin your course by discussing your course planning tool report with your instructor and creating your personalized course plan together.

+- The learner analyzes genetic and genomic influences and risks to plan patient education that recognizes individual attitudes and values. - The learner explains interprofessional interventions that alleviate suffering, improve quality of life, and empower patients and families who have received life-limiting diagnoses. - The learner creates a personal five-year professional development plan that includes professional certification or specialized education that facilitates lifelong learning.